risingsealabs/saline-sdk/README.md

 The `bindings.py` module is auto-generated from the Saline codebase and should not be modified directly.
 To provide documentation for this module, we use a separate file `bindings_docstrings.py` that contains docstrings that are applied at documentation build time.

 This approach allows us to maintain proper documentation without modifying the auto-generated code.
-When the Haskell code changes and `bindings.py` is regenerated, only the `bindings_docstrings.py` file needs to be updated to reflect any changes in the API.
+When `bindings.py` is regenerated, only the `bindings_docstrings.py` file needs to be updated to reflect any changes in the API.

 To update the documentation for the bindings module: